 When activated, this setting ensures that all slideshow assets are loaded over the network when you first open your presentation in the browser.
 This greatly reduces the risk inherent in unreliable conference Wifi when you are live on-stage.

-Sometimes conference organizers will insist all slideshow presentations be submitted ahead of time as Microsoft PowerPoint (PPTX) files.
-As a GitPitch presentation author you can use GitPitch Desktop to export your slide deck as a Microsoft PowerPoint slideshow.
+Sometimes conference organizers will insist all slideshow presentations be submitted ahead of time as Microsoft PowerPoint (PPTX) or PDF files.
+GitPitch Pro users can use Desktop Pro to export your slide deck as a Microsoft PowerPoint slideshow or PDF.

-For further details, see the GitPitch Desktop Guide.
+For further details, see the Desktop Pro Guide.